 - 01. 4-H promotional poster designed to recruit 4-H members, volunteers, promote any 4-H event or promote any 4-H project. - 02.
-Poster designed to promote 4-H using the national campaign, "4-H Grows Here". - 03.
+Poster designed to promote 4-H using the theme, "Building your 4-H Legacy". - 03.
 Poster recognizing or documenting one of the following: Oklahoma 4-H history during one decade or the evolution of a particular 4-H project area over the decades.